statelyai/xstate/docs/guides/events.md

 # Events

 An event is what causes a state machine to [transition](./transitions.md) from its current [state](./states.md) to its next state.
-All state transitions in a state machine are due to these events; state cannot change unless some stimulus (the event) causes it to change.
+All state transitions in a state machine are due to these events; a state cannot change unless some stimulus (the event) causes it to change.

 An event is an object with a `type` property, signifying what type of event it is: